bento-codeing/cermjs/README.md

 - The `getListenerDetailsByType` method allows you to get the details of an event listener you suscribed by his type
     - Parameter:
         - `type`: A case-sensitive string representing the event type to use for getting the details

     - Example:
         > cerm.getListenerDetailsByType("click"); // get all suscribed event with "click" type

 - The `getListenerDetailsById` method allows you to get the details of an event listener you suscribed by his id _(note: each saved event has an uniq id)_
     - Parameter:
         - `id`: A case-sensitive string or a number indicating that used for getting the details

+    - Example:
+        > cerm.getListenerDetailsById(0) // get the saved event with the id 0

 ## License
 [GNU General Public License v3.0](https://github.com/ARKHN3B/cermjs/blob/main/LICENSE)